kyrylo0605/wordpress/wp-content/plugins/acf-theme-code/readme.txt

 1. The code required to implement each field is displayed for you in the Theme Code section.

 == Changelog ==

+= 2.5.2 =
+* Compatibility with WordPress 5.8.0
+* Fix CSS and JS enqueue bugs

 = 2.5.0 =
 * Improve support for WordPress 5.4.